-in January 2020, the World Health Organization declared COVID-19 to constitute a "Public Health Emergency of International Concern."
+In March 2020, the World Health Organization declared COVID-19 to constitute a global pandemic.
 There have been mandates from international, federal, state and local authorities requiring forced closures of various schools, businesses and other facilities and organizations.
 Some of these governmental restrictions have since been lifted or scaled back, but resurgences of COVID-19 infections have resulted in the re-imposition of certain restrictions.
 Such actions, as well as supply chain disruption and related financial impacts, cannot be accurately predicted or estimated at this time.
 Should the closures continue for an extended period of time or should the effects of COVID-19 continue to spread, the impact could have a material adverse effect on the Organization's financial position, results of operations and cash flows.